 Our top choice, the MTX Audio RT8PT Universal Powered Subwoofer is excellent for people who need the best product they can get.
 However, if you’re on a tight budget, you can still get something excellent by opting for our runner up, the Rockville SS8P Under-Seat Active Powered Car Subwoofer.

-- The 9 Best Powered Subwoofer for Cars – Reviews 2020
+- The 9 Best Powered Subwoofers for Cars

 - 1. MTX Audio RT8PT Powered Subwoofer – Best Overall